 Barcelona was officially recognized as a smart city back in 2014 by the European Commission, taking the very first European Capital of Innovation prize for "introducing the use of new technologies to bring the city closer to citizens".
 The city had indeed pursued the application of technology to generate smart solutions for the problems most relevant to its citizens – but with mixed results.

-„Barcelona shows us that it is people, not technology, that make a city smarter", says Dr. Alexander Gelsin, Managing Director at bee smart city.
+"Barcelona shows us that it is people, not technology, that make a city smarter.
+Cities across the world should wisely consider Barcelona's lessons learned when embarking on their own smart city journey.", says Dr. Alexander Gelsin, Managing Director at bee smart city.

 The Catalonian capital is now taking steps to re-focus its smart city strategy toward a less top-down-style, more citizen-centric approach, in agreement with bee smart city’s assessment of the use of technology to make cities smarter.
 It plans to sort out the successes from the failures and to ask how its technology and its initiatives can be applied differently to better serve its citizens.
 This new focus was confirmed in June 2016 with the appointment of a new Chief Technology and Digital Innovation Officer, Francesca Bria, to the Barcelona City Council.
 Bria’s strong background in digital ecosystems, in terms of their collaborative creation and their socio-economic impact, puts her in a good position to respond to the brief she was given for the council position: “to rethink the smart city from the ground up”.